Sustainability

 What does green delivery mean at ShaQ Express?

-Green delivery at ShaQ Express means moving customer orders using lower-emission vehicles and operational systems wherever the route and ecosystem support it.
-The core of the program is a working electric motorbike fleet operating in Accra, supported by ecosystem partners whose charging and battery-swap infrastructure makes daily electric operations possible.
+Moving orders with lower-emission vehicles wherever the route and ecosystem support it.
+The core today is a working electric motorbike fleet in Accra, supported by charging and battery-swap partners.

 How many electric vehicles are in the ShaQ Express fleet?

-ShaQ Express operates over 20 electric delivery bikes today, all in Accra.
-These are daily-operations vehicles, not pilots.
-The electric fleet grows as the OEM and ecosystem support expands to additional regions.
+Over 20 electric delivery bikes operating in Accra today.
+Daily-operations vehicles, not pilots.
+The fleet grows alongside the OEM and ecosystem footprint.

 Why operate both electric and conventional vehicles?

-Electric motorbikes serve intra-city demand in Accra where the OEM and ecosystem support daily operations.
-Conventional motorbikes and vehicles handle deliveries in the other regions ShaQ Express serves, where the electric vehicle ecosystem is not yet in place.
-The mix is an operational decision based on what each region currently supports.
+Electric serves intra-city Accra where the ecosystem supports daily operations.
+Conventional handles the other regions where the EV ecosystem is not yet in place.

 Does ShaQ Express own the charging or battery-swap infrastructure?

-No. The charging and battery-swap infrastructure that supports our electric fleet is owned and operated by ecosystem partners.
-ShaQ Express is a user of that infrastructure, not a builder of it.
-The partnership relationship is what makes practical electric delivery operationally viable today.
+No. Charging and battery-swap is owned by ecosystem partners.
+We are a user, not a builder.
+The partnership is what makes daily electric delivery viable.

 Does using ShaQ Express reduce my business's Scope 3 emissions footprint?